Promess02/JsonResourceChecker/README.md

 3. **Running Tests**
     - Open the `JsonResourceCheckerTest` class in your IDE.
     - Run each test method individually or execute all test methods to validate the behavior of the `JsonResourceChecker` class under different scenarios.

-#### Notes
-- Each test method in `JsonResourceCheckerTest` performs specific checks and asserts the expected outcomes based on different input JSON files.
-- Use `assertThrows` to verify that specific exceptions are thrown with expected error messages.
-- Ensure that the test JSON files are correctly structured to cover various scenarios tested by the `JsonResourceChecker` class.

-This README provides an overview of the `JsonResourceCheckerTest` class and instructions for running the tests to validate the `JsonResourceChecker` functionality.
-Adjust the test scenarios and JSON files as needed based on your specific requirements and project setup.